maalayat/ai-examples/kotlin-mcp/README.md

 ```

 ## Example
-The server exposes a tool called `fetch-weather` that returns a mock weather response for a given city.
+The server exposes a tool called `fetch-weather` that returns the current weather for a given city using real data from Open-Meteo.